thaiminhpv/AI4SE-lesson3/README.md

         outputParser: new StringOutputParser(),
     });

-    const retrievedDocs = await retriever.invoke("what is task decomposition");
+    let retrievedDocs = await retriever.invoke("what is task decomposition");

     let output = await ragChain.invoke({
         question: "What is task decomposition?",